 The Medical Piece

-Our individualized, intensive programming for bulimia, anorexia and ED NOS (eating disorder not otherwise specified) includes ongoing direct involvement with our psychiatrist/medical director, Dr. Tonya Foreman.
+Our individualized, intensive programming for bulimia, anorexia and ED NOS (eating disorder not otherwise specified) includes ongoing direct involvement with our medical team.
 Often patients don’t feel understood or heard when they see their physicians, but that is not the case here.
-As opposed to some programs which utilize a team of rotating psychiatrists who do periodic medication reviews, Dr. Foreman is directly involved in treatment on a weekly basis and spends time with each patient.
-Since we maintain no more than 8 patients at the adult center and no more than 12 at adolescent, Foreman is able to see them regularly throughout their programming for ongoing medical and psychiatric reviews.
+As opposed to some programs which utilize a team of rotating psychiatrists who do periodic medication reviews, our medical team is directly involved in treatment on a weekly basis and spends time with each patient.
+Since we maintain a low client to staff ratio, they are able to see them regularly throughout their programming for ongoing medical and psychiatric reviews.
 Therefore clients are able to be heard and report feeling more confident about the medical piece of their treatment process.